-(a) ICANN may, upon notice to Registry Operator, terminate this Agreement if: (i) Registry Operator fails to cure any fundamental and material breach of Registry Operator's covenants set forth in Article 2 or defaultany breach of its payment obligations set forth in Article 6 of this Agreement, each within thirty (30) calendar days after ICANN gives Registry Operator notice of such breach-or default, which notice will include with specificity the details of the alleged breach-or default, (ii) an arbitrator or court has finally determined that Registry Operator is in fundamental and material breach of such covenant(s) or in defaultbreach of its payment obligations, and (iii) Registry Operator fails to comply with such determination and cure such breach or default within ten (10) calendar days or such other time period as may be determined by the arbitrator or court.
+(a) ICANN may terminate this Agreement if: (i) Registry Operator fails to cure any fundamental and material breach of Registry Operator's covenants set forth in Article 2 or default of its payment obligations set forth in Article 6 of this Agreement, each within thirty (30) calendar days after ICANN gives Registry Operator notice of such breach or default, which notice will include with specificity the details of the alleged breach or default, (ii) an arbitrator or court has finally determined that Registry Operator is in fundamental and material breach of such covenant(s) or in default of its payment obligations, and (iii) Registry Operator fails to comply with such determination and cure such breach or default within ten (10) calendar days or such other time period as may be determined by the arbitrator or court.

-(b) ICANN may, upon notice to Registry Operator, terminate this Agreement, if Registry Operator fails to complete all testing and procedures necessary(identified by ICANN in writing to Registry Operator prior to the date hereof) for delegation of the TLD into the root zone within 12 months of the Effective Date.
+(b) ICANN may, upon notice to Registry Operator, terminate this Agreement, if Registry Operator fails to complete all testing and procedures necessary for delegation of the TLD into the root zone within 12 months of the Effective Date.
 Registry Operator may request an extension for up to additional 12 months for delegation if it can demonstrate, to ICANN's reasonable satisfaction, that Registry Operator is working diligently and in good faith toward successfully completing the steps necessary for delegation of the TLD.
 Any fees paid by Registry Operator to ICANN prior to such termination date shall be retained by ICANN in full.

-(c) ICANN may, upon notice to Registry Operator, terminate this agreementAgreement if (i) Registry Operator fails to cure a material breach of Registry Operator's obligations set forth in Section 2.12 of this Agreement within thirty (30) calendar days of delivery of notice of such breach by ICANN, or if the Continued Operations Instrument is not in effect for greater than sixty (60) consecutive calendar days at any time following the Effective Date-, (ii) an arbitrator or court has finally determined that Registry Operator is in material breach of such covenant, and (iii) Registry Operator fails cure such breach within ten (10) calendar days or such other time period as may be determined by the arbitrator or court.
+(c) ICANN may, upon notice to Registry Operator, terminate this agreement if Registry Operator fails to cure a breach of Registry Operator's obligations set forth in Section 2.12 of this Agreement within thirty (30) calendar days of delivery of notice of such breach by ICANN, or if the Continued Operations Instrument is not in effect for greater than sixty (60) consecutive calendar days at any time following the Effective Date.